Particular/ServicePulse/docs/frontend/platform-health-page.md

 ### Tests failing

 1. Run the focused Platform health specs listed above.
-2. If row details are wrong, inspect whether the scenario is changing instance health, built-in custom checks, or both.
+2. If a degraded row is missing or assigned to the wrong instance, inspect the check's `originating_endpoint.name` and the instance name carried in the platform model.